 While your choice of a gaming monitor will be influenced by a lot of factors: the games you play, console you use and your budget, the general gaming monitor specs that you should keep in mind are resolution, refresh rate, HDMI bandwidth.

-If you want to truly enjoy the capabilities of your 4K with HDR, it is crucial to choose a monitor with HDMI 2.0 or a later version.
-HDMI version 2.0 provides a bigger bandwidth capacity and it can transfer more data in a certain fixed period.
-HDMI 2.0 can deliver up to 60 frames of 4K content per second without compromising the quality.
-That is something older version cannot do.
+The Xbox One X and PS4 Pro are technically 4K-capable consoles.
+If you want to truly enjoy their capabilities, it is crucial to choose a monitor with HDMI 2.0 or later version.
+HDMI version 2.0 provides bigger bandwidth and can transfer more data.
+HDMI 2.0 can deliver up to 60 frames of 4K content without compromising quality.
+That is something older versions of HDMI cannot do.

 If you are playing first person shooter, fighting, or racing games, the speed of refreshing images on your screen is crucial.
 The faster the screen refreshes the images, the better you perform because the image on the screen to keep up with your fastest movements.
 For these highly competitive kinds of games like CS:GO, Call of Duty, Battlefield or FIFA, faster refresh rate is usually believed to be beneficial.

 It also supports FreeSync2 to avoid choppy playing experience and image tearing due to differences in refresh rates of console and monitor.